Available in Nexus Repository OSS and Nexus Repository Pro

 - Update Repositories Index

-- If files are deployed directly to a repository’s local storage (not deployed through Nexus), you will need to instruct Nexus to update its index.
-When executing this task, Nexus will update its index by first downloading remote indexes (if a proxy repository) and then scan the local storage to index the new files.
+- If files are deployed directly to a repository’s local storage (not deployed through the user interface or client tools), you will need to instruct the repository manager to update its index.
+When executing this task, the repository manager will update its index by first downloading remote indexes (if a proxy repository) and then scan the local storage to index the new files.
 Lastly, the index is published for the repository as well.
 Normally, there should be no need to schedule this task.
 One possible exception would be if files are deployed directly to the local storage regularly.

 - Yum: Generate Metadata